 How will you react to a security incident?

-Due to the unforeseen nature of supply chain risks, it’s important to build defenses expecting that your systems will be compromised.
-So even if a third party–related incident happens, you will be fully prepared.
+Due to the unforeseen nature of supply chain risks, it’s important to build defenses expecting your systems to be compromised.
+So, even if a supply chain security incident happens, you will be fully prepared.

 Based on your cybersecurity risk assessment results, create a detailed incident response plan for your security teams.
 The plan should include procedures, roles, and conditions of responses to a security incident.

-- Detect a threat in a timely manner.
-With an actionable alert and notification system, your security team will receive an email notification immediately when a suspicious event is detected.
+- Detect threats in a timely manner.
+With a proactive alert and notification system, your security team will receive an email notification immediately when a suspicious event is detected.
 Alerts may be triggered by various parameters, such as visited websites, typed keystrokes, or launched applications.

 - Automatically respond to detected threats.
 You can respond manually or set the system to automatically block a suspicious third party, show them a warning message, or kill an application when a particular alert is triggered.